tune9/project-1/README.md

 # Should we trade?

-First, we determined when its a good time to trade.
+First, I determined when its a good time to trade.
 We analyzed the volatility trends and present the information to the end-user.
 Volatility analysis is done based on a 30 day time period.

 Volatility/Price change: